7th Maintenance Group welcomes new commander

 |0

-This work, 7th Maintenance Group welcomes new commander [Image 3 of 3], by A1C Josiah Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 7th Maintenance Group welcomes new commander, by SrA Josiah Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT